#1 Home Improvement Retailer

 What's my planting zone?

-If the soil isn't cold and frozen, consider planting your flower, fruit, or veggie seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your flower, fruit, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for how and when to sow seeds.
+Consult your seed packet for when and how to sow seeds.

-The best source of info is the seed envelope your garden-to-be came in.
+The best source of info is the seed packet your garden-to-be came in.
 It's key to successfully growing fruits, veggies, and spring flowers — indoors or outdoors.
 Requirements vary with each seed type.
-Certain seeds should only be planted indoors, and your seed package will tell you that, too.
-For more details, check out how to plant flower seeds.
+Certain seeds should only be planted indoors, and your seed packet will tell you that, too.
+You'll be a pro at planting seeds in no time.

 The Home Depot Garden Center at White Settlement